 This section consists of the Wanderer’s reactions to the film while watching the movie.
 Think of it sort of as a written version of MST3K or RiffTracks.
 Only less funny.
 And more desperate.

 Not every event enters this section, as the Wanderer doesn’t always think every event matters to the discussion.
 That and, despite the warning, he doesn’t want to kill all chances of enjoyment.

 Depending on the movie, natch.

-As the review goes the reviewer might comment on acting, directing, special effects, and the like when it occurs to him.
-He might not bring it up again later, so don’t miss out by just skipping to the Review Proper.
+As the review goes the Wanderer might comment on acting, directing, special effects, and the like when it occurs to him.
+He might not bring it up again later, so don’t miss out by just skipping to the Thoughts After the Film section.

-Besides, if you wanted short and sweet you wouldn’t have come this far.
+Besides, if you wanted short and sweet you would have stuck with the Minnows.

-If a link to a film comes up, the reviewer has either linked the IMDb or his own review (assuming he have one).
+If a link to a film comes up, the Wanderer has either linked the IMDb or his own review (assuming he have one).
 Other places might not be as kind spoiler-wise.

 Every now and then you might see a hovering number.Like this one here <1.> A click on it will take you to an End Note (or, in a few cases, a footnote).
 Don’t worry about losing your place; there will be a link back the way you came.
 Or if there isn’t, there will be shortly.

-On the next page, we’ll continue our look at the review format.
+On the next page, we’ll continue our look at the Whale review format.